 - Situation specific to the child that justifies this educational track

-Hence, the French education system encourages intellectual development of individuals without compromising on educational commitments.
-If you are aspiring to pursue a course in France, take assistance from our expert counsellors at Leverage Edu and we’ll guide you in choosing the right program and university and aligns with your interests and career aspiration.
+Hence, the French education system encourages the intellectual development of individuals without compromising on educational commitments.
+If you are aspiring to pursue a course in France, get assistance from our expert counsellors at Leverage Edu and we’ll guide you in choosing the right program and university that aligns with your interests and career aspirations.